Return of Dragon

-Return of Dragon is the second solo studio album by American R&B recording artist Sisqó of Dru Hill, released on June 19, 2001 on Def Soul Records.
+Return of Dragon is the second solo studio album by American R&B recording artist Sisqó of the group Dru Hill.
+It was released on June 19, 2001 on Def Soul Records.
 The album did very well on the charts but its singles, "Can I Live" and "Dance for Me", were commercial disappointments compared to his debut album, Unleash the Dragon (1999).
 Despite the fact that Sisqó announced a third single, "Dream", this never materialized due to the commercial failure of the album.
 The song "Without You" was originally planned to be featured on Dru Hill's third album, Dru World Order but tensions grew between the group while working on the album and it was put on hold.
 Return of Dragon was later certified Platinum by the Recording Industry Association of America (RIAA) for excess of one million copies.
 Return of Dragon would be Sisqó's last album until Last Dragon (2015).
+After he returned to his group, following the release of this album, Sisqo was dropped from Def Soul Recordings and his group two years later.

 Critical reception

 Return of Dragon garnered generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average rating of 61, based on 9 reviews.